jimasp/behave-vsc/README.md

 ## Workspace requirements

 - No conflicting behave extension is enabled
+- No conflicting feature/gherkin formatter/autocomplete extension is enabled (alternatively, disable in this extension)
 - Extension activation requires at least one `*.feature` file somewhere in the workspace
 - A compatible directory structure (see below)
 - [ms-python.python](https://marketplace.visualstudio.com/items?itemName=ms-python.python) extension